ryan-craig17/ryan-craig17/README.md

 # Occupation
-I'm a full stack software developer by trade, currently using Angular and .NET Core.
+I'm a full stack software developer by trade.

 # Interests
 Looking to explore cloud infrastructure and AI development.